Streckfus Steamers: After World War I

 John Streckfus Sr. and his two brothers were amateur musicians and formed specific ideas about what kind of music his guests would hear.
 Often, one of the brothers attended rehearsals, marking the tempo with a watch to ensure 60 beats per minute for the slow tunes, and 90 beats per minute for the fast ones.
 While Louis Armstrong played for Fate Marable's band, he observed Joseph Streckfus smiling, laughing, and tapping to the beat.
 However, another account indicates that Joseph Streckfus made music evaluations with considerations beyond his own sense of taste.
 According to trumpeter Henry “Red” Allen, Joseph Streckfus expected different tempi depending on where they played: St. Louis dancers liked a faster beat than the dancers in New Orleans.

 John Streckfus demanded strict decorum on his steamships.
 Though he sold alcoholic drinks, he tolerated neither gambling nor drunkenness from his passengers or his musicians.
 Marable made a perfect fit as a bandleader since he enforced these rules, and he imposed the same exacting standards for studying, rehearsing, and playing music.
 Marable sometimes took extreme measures to make a point, as when he fired musicians.
 Sometimes he left a hatchet on a musician's chair, in order to him know that "he gave them the axe."
 Another trick was telling the whole group (except for one musician) to come to rehearsal an hour early.
 Musicians on Streckfus Steamers did not achieve star status during their tenure.
 John Streckfus established a policy of standard wages.
 At one point, he offered band members $35 per week, plus room and board (or $65 per week without room and board).
 He lowered compensation in 1919 to $37.50 per week—non-inclusive of room and board—albeit with much shorter work schedules.
 Seven years later, the company increased pay to $45 per week and added $5 weekly retention bonuses, but without room and board.
 A few exceptional musicians were allowed to improvise for a few bars.
 One exception was Louis Armstrong.
 The Streckfus family and Marable otherwise insisted that the performers play the arrangements as written.
 However, this prompted expressive and gifted musicians like Armstrong to advance his career elsewhere.

 In the period after World War I, John Streckfus followed the expansion of Jim Crow practices, segregating his musicians and his passengers.

 In 1920, Streckfus Steamers began running Monday night cruises for African-American audiences out of St. Louis.
 On the other hand, according to Louis Armstrong, Fate Marable’s band was the first African American group to play music on the Mississippi riverboats.

-In Popular Culture
+In popular culture

 Mississippi River lore and riverboat culture feature prominently in the music of John Hartford.
-A former Streckfus musician (and later chief engineer of the Delta Queen) Mike O’Leary is the subject of Hartford's song "Let Him Go on Mama" on the Grammy-winning Mark Twang album (1976).
+A former Streckfus musician (and later chief engineer of the Delta Queen) Mike O'Leary is the subject of Hartford's song "Let Him Go on Mama" on the Grammy Award-winning Mark Twang album (1976).